hamiltonoh/organage/README.md

 # organage

-A package to pestimate organ-specific biological age using SomaScan plasma proteomics data
+A package to estimate organ-specific biological age using SomaScan plasma proteomics data

 ## Installation